GelvenNorth/FYVG/README.md

 # FYVG
-Find Your Video Game : It's a python script, who help you to find a video game for you.
+Find Your Video Game : It's a python script, who help you to find a video game to play.